pythonwithalex/Spring2015/week2/list_string_review.md

 ##### Iterables

 Any data type that you can validly use in a `for` loop in Python is called an **iterable**.
-An iterable simply means you can access the values in it on at a time.
+An iterable simply means you can access the values in it one at a time.

 ##### Uniform method of Access
 This means they support a uniform method of access, meaning that we can access their constituent parts  using the bracket [] syntax and a numerical position inside it.